pi0x73/pi0x73.github.io/_pages/about.md

 layout : single
 ---

-student, researcher, pentester , blogger.
+student, researcher, developer(C/C++ , Python , JavaScript), pentester , blogger.
 I use this blog as a personal portfolio , archive my achievements and share blogs and walkthroughs that I find interesting.
 Open to any job opportunities related to cybersecurity & infosec.